-- Represent the Chief Accounting Officer at a large regional bank, in a SEC investigation involving allegations of accounting violations.
+- Represented the Chief Accounting Officer at a large regional bank in an SEC investigation involving allegations of accounting violations.

-- Represent a manager of trading desks who is under investigation by the SEC for internationally failing to comply with terms of pre-release agreements between certain U.S. banks and ADR broker firms.
-The Antitrust Division of U.S. DOJ has initiated a related investigation to determine whether there is collusion between various ADR broker firms.
+- Represented a trading desk manager under investigation by the SEC for internationally failing to comply with terms of pre-release agreements between certain U.S. banks and ADR broker firms.
+The DOJ’s Antitrust Division initiated a related investigation to determine whether there is collusion between various ADR broker firms.

-- Represent the former head of interest rate swap trading at a major multinational bank, as a third-party witness, in connection with private antitrust claims alleging that derivatives dealers colluded to restrain competition in the swap market.
+- Representing the former head of interest rate swap trading at a multinational bank in connection with private antitrust claims alleging that derivatives dealers colluded to restrain competition in the swap market.

 - Represented the former General Counsel of a major New York and New Jersey public benefit corporation in parallel SEC and state grand jury investigations into allegations of federal securities fraud and violations of New York’s Martin Act.
 The SEC and the New York County District Attorney’s Office each closed their inquiries without filing charges.

-- Represented an associate portfolio manager at a leading multi-fund investment manager in an investigation by the Division of Enforcement of the SEC into alleged mismarking of assets.
-After hearing presentation from WMH, the SEC declined to pursue any action against our client.
+- Represented an associate portfolio manager at a leading multi-fund investment manager in an investigation by the SEC into alleged mismarking of assets.
+After hearing our presentation, the SEC declined to pursue any action against our client.

-- Represented a real-estate investment firm in an investigation of its business practices by the Division of Enforcement of the SEC.
-The SEC concluded investigation without pursuing any action against our client.
+- Represented a real estate investment firm in an investigation of its business practices by the SEC, which concluded its investigation without pursuing any action against our client.

-- Over the course of a number of years, WMH has represented a U.S.-based multinational investment bank and financial services company and its employees in a variety of regulatory and government investigations, including in investigations by the DOJ, the SEC, FINRA and other state regulators and enforcement agencies.
+- Over the course of several years, represented a U.S.-based multinational investment bank and financial services company and its employees in a variety of regulatory and government investigations, including in investigations by the DOJ, the SEC, FINRA, and other state regulators and enforcement agencies.